Nashville school shooter spent months planning deadly attack, police say

 Authorities say police shot and killed the assailant, a former student they identified as 28-year-old Audrey Hale.
 The shooter fired 152 rounds during last week's rampage, police said Monday.

-The shooter's writings were recovered from the shooter's vehicle in the school parking lot and the shooter's bedroom, police said.
-The writings are being reviewed by Nashville police and the FBI's Behavioral Analysis Unit, police said.
+The writings were recovered from the shooter's vehicle in the school parking lot and their bedroom, police said.
+The writings are being reviewed by Nashville police and the FBI's Behavioral Analysis Unit.

 Officers took down the assailant within 14 minutes of receiving the report of the school shooting, according to Nashville Mayor John Cooper.
 "Many lives" were saved by the quick response, he said on "CBS Mornings."